-Reports of heavy metals in baby foods, formula, and fruit juices have been featured in news headlines across the United States, leaving families concerned about the health and safety of their children (see We Tested 41 Baby Formulas for Lead and Arsenic – Consumer Reports, March 2025; Baby Food Makers are Failing California’s Lead Standards, Reuters Review Shows, April 2025).
+News outlets across the U.S. have reported on heavy metals in baby foods, formula, and fruit juices.
+(See We Tested 41 Baby Formulas for Lead and Arsenic – Consumer Reports, Baby Food Makers are Failing California’s Lead Standards, Reuters Review Shows).
+This can leave families concerned about the health and safety of their children.
 Find strategies below to reduce your family’s exposure to heavy metals.

 Many common baby foods, formula, and fruit juices contain small amounts of heavy metals such as lead and arsenic.

-The low levels of metals found in food are likely a small part of a child’s overall exposure to metals; however, a child’s total metal exposure from all sources can pose a risk to health- particularly brain development.
+Low levels of heavy metals found in food are likely a small part of a child’s overall exposure to heavy metals.
+A child’s total heavy metal exposure from all sources can pose a risk to their health.
+This is particularly true with brain development.

-The Good News: Parents can reduce heavy metals in their child’s diet with simple steps such as feeding them a variety of foods, limiting rice-based products and fruit juices, and researching what testing has been done for heavy metals in their baby’s formula ahead of time.
+The Good News: Parents can reduce heavy metals in their child’s diet with simple steps.
+Feeding children a variety of foods, and limiting rice-based products and fruit juices, can help.
+Researching baby formula safety ahead of time can also help.

 In Your Environment